How is Fintech changing B2B & B2C Finance?

 Fintech companies can streamline complex financial processes through automated machine learning, algorithms and appealing design techniques.
 Raiz is an Australian micro-investing app that allows consumers to choose from customisable portfolios based on values and financial goals.
 Raiz improves financial literacy by letting people dip their toes into the wide world of investing.

 Big banks and traditional financial institutions have to grapple with the overhead costs of real estate, staffing and physical assets.
-Fintech companies typically operate entirely online, meaning you can’t walk into a branch of 86 400 and speak to an adviser.
+Fintech companies typically operate entirely online, meaning you can’t walk into a branch of WLTH and speak to an adviser.
 Instead, assistance can be reached through telephone and online forms.
 As a result, the administrative costs of fintech companies are lower and more money stays in your metaphorical pocket.

 Is fintech safe?